ox-it/django-conneg/README.rst

 This will then look for a renderer that can provide a representation that matches what was asked for in the Accept header.

-By default ContentNegotiatingView provides no renderers, so the above snippet would always return a 405 Not Acceptable to tell the user-agent that it couldn't provide a response in a suggested format.
+By default ContentNegotiatedView provides no renderers, so the above snippet would always return a 405 Not Acceptable to tell the user-agent that it couldn't provide a response in a suggested format.